lajtomekadimon/tukosmo/README.md

 ## Pre-installation

-On a freshly install server, run your OS commands:
+On a freshly installed server, run your OS commands:

 ```sh
 # FreeBSD